 Check out our brief tutorial on How to Schedule an Appointment with a tutor using myWConline.
 Face-to-Face and Online Synchronous appointments can be scheduled for 30- or 60-minute increments, depending on the length of your document.
 Written Feedback appointments may be scheduled between one and two hours long.
 We recommend at least one hour for every five pages of writing.

-Due to the volume of clients the Writing Center serves, students can only schedule up to one appointments per day and three appointments per week, regardless of which tutor they work with.
+Due to the volume of clients the Writing Center serves, students can only schedule up to one appointment per day and three appointments per week, regardless of which tutor they work with.
 Please make sure you select the type of appointment that is appropriate for you and your work.

 Students may have difficulty finding an open appointment at the Writing Center, especially at the end of the semester when slots fill up fast.
 Because we want to tutor as many students as possible, an appointment can only be canceled if there is more than an hour remaining before the start of the tutoring session.
-If a client misses or cancels 2 appointments, his/her account will be locked until he/she meets with the WC staff to discuss satisfactorily the reasons behind his/her absences/cancellations.
+If a client misses or cancels 2 appointments, his/her/their account will be locked until the cleint meets with the WC Director to discuss satisfactorily the reasons behind his/her absences/cancellations.